 Care for the whole you

 Your mind and body are connected.
-And you deserve care that supports your total health — mind, body, and spirit.
+You deserve care that supports your total health — mind, body, and spirit.
 If you struggle with depression, anxiety, addiction, or other mental or emotional issues that interfere with your daily life, we’re here to help.

 Did you know?

-You don’t need a referral for mental health services.
+You don’t need a referral for mental health and addiction care services.

 But your personal doctor is your biggest total health advocate.
 If you’re struggling, they can connect you with support and help you access care.